Effects of pornography on young people: Research

+Paulus et al. also found that "girls have a more negative attitude towards pornography than boys who have an ambivalent opinion on the subject.
+Most adolescents are aware that the majority of pornographic material is exaggerated and unrealistic.
+Furthermore, pornography is not only watched out of curiosity and for sexual arousal but also used as a source of sexual information, especially by minority groups."
+They also mentioned "The results found in this review are often contradictory."

 A 2025 systematic review of longitudinal studies on adolescent pornography use found heterogeneous results, with some studies indicating significant associations between pornography use and various outcomes (including sexual behaviors, sexual aggression, and life satisfaction), while other results were inconsistent.
 The review concluded that further research is needed to clarify relationships between types and patterns of pornography use in adolescents.

 A 2025 public policy research, including about teenagers using pornographic media, says "The evidence to substantiate these assertions remains preliminary" (causality cannot be shown).
 That is, the existing evidence does not support public policy stances about how teenagers use media.
 However, the review did not concentrate upon pornography use, and just mentioned it passingly.

+According to a 2025 review, "most young people have used internet pornography, with a higher prevalence reported in men than women."
+Also, "rather than assuming that pornography consumption is inherently beneficial or harmful, it is important to recognise the diverse and multidimensional nature of its impact."

+A 2025 review shows a moderate correlation between pornography consumption in young people and psychological problems; it does not claim that pornography would be the cause of such problems.
+The researchers found no significant difference based on gender and stated that "in its most problematic manifestations, online pornography use among adolescents may serve as a maladaptive coping strategy for managing underlying distress."